-Hearsay is a verbal or written statement by someone to a witness who, while testifying in court, repeats the statement.
+Hearsay is a statement by someone to a witness who, while testifying in court, repeats the statement.
 The statement is hearsay only if it is offered for the truth of its contents.
 In general, courts exclude hearsay evidence in trials, criminal or otherwise.
 The hearsay ban aims to prevent juries from considering secondhand information that hasn’t been subject to cross examination.

 The goal of the hearsay rule is to make sure the evidence at trial is as reliable as possible.
 Criminal defendants face dire consequences, and courts don’t want them convicted on the gossip flying around town.
 The legal system wants witnesses who have something to say to be in court so that lawyers can cross-examine them and juries can assess their honesty, possible mistakes, and potential bias.

 For example, if Bob is on trial for murder, Henry can’t testify that he heard Claire say that before the events in question Bob had a gun and was acting like a maniac.
 The court needs Claire’s testimony regarding her exact observations, not Henry’s secondhand story about what she allegedly reported observing.
 Without Claire, the jury can’t get the details of her observations or determine what exactly she meant when she said it.
 Is she a compulsive liar?
 Was she joking?
 Does she hate Bob?
 Did Henry correctly recite what she said?
 No one can ask her any of these questions if she’s not in court.

 Some Out-of-Court Statements are Okay